CleveritDemo/copilot-go/README.md

 ### Step 3: Read CSV file

-Ask to copilot how to read a csv file
+Ask to copilot how to create a function to read CSV file

 ```
 @workspace How to create a function to only read this csv #file:accounts.csv